cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 We've covered situations where we know the GraphGenerator will generate a graph, however it's important to know what happens in situations where it is unknown if a graph can be generated because we're taking user input, operating on a new model, or making changes to the geometry we're generating the graph on.

  A Graph can fail to generate if at least one of the two cases is true:

 1. The initial ground check didn't intersect with any geometry, usually means the start point wasn't over the ground.
-2. The graph couldn't generate any nodes after the initial ground check.
+2. The Graph Generator couldn't generate any nodes after the initial ground check.
 Some examples of this are.
    - The ground check was in a space too narrow to generate any extra nodes given the current spacing
    - The start point was on a slope too steep for the upslope/downslope to traverse up or down.
    - The start point is in a wall, making it impossible to generate any nodes around it.